Marine Industry Leadership and Economic Development in Martin County

 What are the top three things you hope to accomplish as president of the BDB?

-In no particular order, first strengthening relationships that we’ve already made within business community, it’s vital that we continue to reconnect and keep these partnerships strong.
+In no particular order, first strengthening relationships that we’ve already built within business community.
+It is vital that we continue reconnecting, maintaining strong partnerships, and continue to service the existing business community.

-Number two, focusing on our Hubs of Excellence, or legacy industries, and how we can facilitate growth within those areas.
+Second, I want to focus on our Hubs of Excellence—our legacy industries– and explore how we can further facilitate growth and support within those sectors.

 What have you learned while serving on the BDBMC’s board of directors thus far that really stands out?